mas2020-python/pycryptex/README.md

 # PyCryptex

+This project can be used as:

+- CLI application for encryption and decryption
+- a package to import in you project to create an encryption/decryption app

-This project is a CLI application for encryption and decryption using the pycryptodome package.
-For the CLI functionality it uses
+For the CLI functionality it uses `click` package and for the encryption the amazing `pycryptodome` package.
-Click package.

 ## Install application